 - Avoid touching the surrounding black rubber or trim as it will cause white stains.
-Use a low-tac tape if necessary on the trim whilst applying if necessary.
+Use a low-tac tape if necessary on the trim whilst applying.

-- Always follow the manufacture’s instructions to the letter.
+- Always follow the manufacturer’s instructions to the letter.

 Issues With Waxing a Windshield